rwang-z/scPAGE/README.md

 - profile_path: path of data matrix for validation.
 Profile matrix: row -- gene, column -- cell, tab-seperated.
 - label_path: path of data label.
 Labels listed in column 'Label'.
 - num_pair: number of gene pairs to use.
 - signature_path: path of file including gene pairs (signature) to test.
+If not provided or provided with '', scGPS identified from the example data is used.
 - separator: separator used in loading profile matrix.
 Default '\t'.

 ### Examples